 “Unsafe driving behaviors can result in lives lost,” said CVSA President Maj.
 Jay Thompson, who is with Arkansas Highway Police.
 “That’s what Operation Safe Driver Week aims to combat through driver enforcement and education.
 Our mission is to make our roadways as safe as possible.
 We will continue to work toward that goal by ensuring drivers are operating safely in and around large trucks and buses.”

 What do you think about these results from Operation Safe Driver Week?
 Comment below.
-And if you’re looking to join an all owner operator fleet like Paramount Freight Systems, contact us today.
+And if you’re looking to join an all Owner Operators and Lease Purchasers fleet like Paramount Freight Systems, contact us today.